devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab06_Subscribing-to-API/step3/step3.md

   - Enter 'Application Name' and choose the preferred 'Shared Quota for Application Tokens'

-    'Shared Quota for Application Tokens' is the Maximum number of API calls could be made with an 'Application' type token (e.g.: Generated with 'ClientCredentials' grant type)
+    'Shared Quota for Application Tokens' is the Maximum number of API calls could be made with a given access token for the duration.

   - Click 'Save' to create the application.
 You will be take into the applicatoin details page once the application is created.